Who am I and why you must read my blog?

 - Template of Pitch Deck Universally Acceptable & Appreciated

 - How term sheet for seed round looks like?
-What these terms exactly means?
+What these terms exactly mean?

 - Should I ignore liquidation preference?

-- What is emergency fund in a company and why it is important?
+- What is the emergency fund in a company and why it is important?

 - The cost of being an entrepreneur in India.

 - Does the award & prize really help?